hotelwhyfy/publishing-engine/README.md

 The suite covers config loading, the content parsers, the markup, the colour helpers, and an end-to-end build of the example book — checking page counts, page geometry, cover width against the computed spine, and that every font in every output is embedded.

+[`CONTEXT.md`](CONTEXT.md) has the architecture, the contracts a template and a figure module must honour, the page geometry every template shares, and the rendering gotchas worth knowing before you spend an afternoon on one.